Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 - able to do basic maths.

 Bakers need to be reasonably fit and healthy, with a high standard of personal cleanliness.
 They also need to have good hand-eye co-ordination.
-It is preferred that bakers do not have any skin or breathing problems, but this can be managed so they can still work effectively.

 Find out more about training